top of page

 Hall chauffeur and gardener Albert Thorogood.
 He claimed he could drive to Marble Arch in 1.5 hours in the Daimler, which he later inherited.

 Hall chauffeur and gardener Albert Thorogood (far right).
-There are stories that he inherited the car but couldn't afford to run it so used it to pull his plough as seen in this photo.
+There are stories that he inherited the car but couldn't afford to run it.
+So he used it to pull his plough as seen in this photo.
 His family says he sold the Daimler he inherited and bought this car separately.
 He also attached a motor to the hall lawn mower creating the first mechanised lawnmower in Little Shelford.

 The southern aspect of Little Shelford New Hall from what is now the Wale Recreation Ground.
 Part of the ha-ha in the foreground still exists.